-- China's daily number of infected dropped below 2,000 for the first time since January.
+- China's daily number of infected people dropped below 2,000 for the first time since January.
 The country's total climbed to 72,436.
 The death toll in mainland China got to 1,868.
-Antonio Guterres, the Secretary-General for the United Nations named the outbreak a 'very dangerous situation.'
+Antonio Guterres, the Secretary-General for the United Nations, named the outbreak a 'very dangerous situation.'

 - 88 new cases of infection were registered on Diamond Princess docked near Yokohama as a new group of 681 passengers underwent tests.
 The total number of cases aboard climbed to 542.

 - The Japanese health ministry announced the end of quarantine for those passengers of the cruise ship Diamond Princess who had tested negative.
-The official said, the first group would consist of around 500 people.
+The official said that the first group would consist of around 500 people.

 - Taiwan started preparations for the evacuation of its citizens from the cruise ship Diamond Princess.
 For the time being, 4 out of more than 20 Taiwanese nationals aboard tested positive.

-- Olivier Veran, a new French health minister, shared his assumption on the possibility of the coronavirus outbreak turn into a pandemic.
-'It is both a working assumption and a credible risk,' the minister said in an interview with France Info radio.
+- Olivier Veran, the new French health minister, announced the possibility of the coronavirus outbreak turning into a pandemic.
+'This is both a working assumption and a credible risk,' the minister said in an interview with France Info radio.

-- Japan announced the soon start of clinical trials using HIV medications on COVID-19.
-The total number of infected people in Japan goes beyond 500.
-More than 450 patients came from Diamond Princess.
+- Japan announced the preparation for the early commencement of clinical trials using HIV medications on COVID-19.
+The total number of infected people in Japan got to beyond 500.
+More than 450 patients were from Diamond Princess.